lauv-pussaaon/automated-testing-react-jest/note.md

     -   Mocks: preprogrammed with expectations

 -   Mocks: most used, most debated

     -   The way we use them greatly influences the way we write tests
     -   If we need to use them too much, there is something wrong with our code

+-   Spies vs. Mocks

+    -   spies are not directly injected into SUT
+    -   original functionality is preserved with spies
+    -   spies usually track method calls
+    -   usually use with classes or modules rather than function alone